Teaching in El Salvador

 Teachers who hold a license in their home state or country can consider teaching in El Salvador’s private international schools.

 Most paid teaching jobs in El Salvador are in the more densely populated urban areas, such as San Salvador.
 However, for teachers who are more interested in living in El Salvador’s rural areas and villages, there are many volunteer teaching jobs.
-Devastated by more than a decade of cival war throughout the 80s and early 90s, the country is in a state of economic development, but still remains impoverished in many areas.
-Volunteer groups bring English and IT education to developing areas in order to all Salvadorans to advance in the modern world.
+Devastated by more than a decade of civil war throughout the 80s and early 90s, the country is in a state of economic development but still remains impoverished in many areas.
+Volunteer groups bring English and IT education to developing areas in order for all Salvadorans to advance in the modern world.

 Salary and benefits when teaching in El Salvador

 Hiring in El Salvador

 What you need to teach in El Salvador

 Qualifications to teach in El Salvador

 Candidates will need a Bachelor’s degree in order to teach in El Salvador.
 ESL certification, such as a TEFL, is not required for many teaching jobs, although it is often required (or very highly preferred) for paid teaching jobs in the country’s larger language institutes.

 When arranging a work visa for teaching jobs in El Salvador, teachers will need to keep in communication with their Teach Away placement coordinator to ensure that all required documents are received by the school and translated if necessary.
 Employers are usually required to submit the visa application to the government, although it is ultimately the teacher’s responsibility to make sure that the application is complete and correct.